Community is essential

 We believe that citizens can have the greatest impact working at the community level.

-With this in mind, we encourage you to join us in working with local government, businesses, and schools right in your own town.
+We encourage you to join us in working with local government, businesses, and schools right in your own town.
 We’re promoting the work and programs that our communities already have in place.
-We’re assisting with Clean Energy and Climate Smart campaigns.
-And we’re advising our municipal leaders and residents regarding policies that build sustainability and resilience.
+We’re assisting our Clean Energy and Climate Smart Community Task Forces.
+And we’re advising our municipal leaders, businesses, and residents on policies and practices that build sustainability and resilience.

 For example, we need to close the gap between ecological principles and our agricultural, manufacturing, and transport systems.
 We also need to acknowledge and respect the community we live in.
 That means working with and caring for all of our neighbors to ensure a healthy, vibrant community for generations to come.